Rupert Ponsonby, 7th Baron de Mauley

-Lieutenant Colonel Rupert Charles Ponsonby, 7th Baron de Mauley (born 30 June 1957), is a British hereditary peer, former Parliamentary Under-Secretary at the Department for Environment, Food and Rural Affairs and retired Territorial Army officer.
+Lieutenant Colonel Rupert Charles Ponsonby, 7th Baron de Mauley, Baron de Mauley of Canford (born 30 June 1957), is a British hereditary peer, former Parliamentary Under-Secretary at the Department for Environment, Food and Rural Affairs and retired Territorial Army officer.

+In May 2026, it was announced that he was to be given one of 26 new life peerages, returning him to the House of Lords after the coming into force of the House of Lords (Hereditary Peers) Act 2026.

 Background and education

 Ponsonby was born to Col. the Hon.
 Thomas Maurice Ponsonby (1930–2001) of The Common, Little Faringdon, Lechlade, late Royal Wessex Yeomanry, High Sheriff of Gloucestershire, and his wife Maxine Henrietta (née Thellusson, 1934–2020), daughter of William Dudley Keith Thellusson, of 39, Draycott Place, SW3, of the Brodsworth Hall branch of the family of the Barons Rendlesham.
 The 5th Baron de Mauley was his paternal grandfather.

 He was educated at Eton College, an independent school for boys near Windsor, Berkshire.

 Military service

 Ponsonby first joined the Territorial Army in 1976, when he was commissioned into the Royal Wessex Yeomanry as a second lieutenant.
 He was promoted to lieutenant in 1978, major in 1988, and lieutenant-colonel in 2003.
 In 1988, he was awarded the Efficiency Decoration (Territorial) (TD).
 He retired in 2005.
 From 1 June 2011 to 1 January 2024 he was Colonel Commandant Yeomanry, attached to the Royal Armoured Corps, and from 1 July 2015 to 2022 he was Honorary Colonel of the Royal Wessex Yeomanry.
 On 1 April 2025 appointed Squadron Honorary Colonel C (Royal Gloucestershire Hussars) Squadron, the Royal Wessex Yeomanry Army Reserve.